ppy/osu-wiki/news/2018-04-03-spring-2018-fanart-contest.md

 date: 2018-04-03 07:00:00 +0000
 ---

-We're ready to appreciate the blooming talents of our amazing artists once again, in 2018's first Fan Art contest, featuring spring!
+We're ready to appreciate the blooming talents of our amazing artists once again, in 2018's first fanart contest, featuring spring!
 Like to draw and want some free osu!supporter?
 Check this out!

 [![](https://assets.ppy.sh/contests/64/header.jpg)](https://osu.ppy.sh/community/contests/64)